Glauber dynamics and coupling-from-the-past for Gaussian fields: Coding without the high noise assumption

 Then, for every $t\geq \tau$ and $i \in \Z^d$, we have

 and for all $n \geq 1$

 \end{lemme}

-\begin{proof} The second inclusion is clearly true for all $i \in \Z^d$ and $n\geq 1$ at time $t=\tau$ by definition of $\Omega_\kappa$, and the first one also holds because the event on the left-hand side is empty, as $\kappa(i) \neq0$.
+\begin{proof} The second inclusion is true for all $i \in \Z^d$ and $n\geq 1$ at time $t=\tau$ because by definition of $\Omega_\kappa$, the event on the right has probability 1; the first one also holds because the event on the left-hand side is empty, as $\kappa(i) \neq0$.
 Consider $(i,t,u) \in \PP$ for some $t> \tau$, and suppose that both properties hold for all $s\in[\tau, t)$ (this is referred to as the ``induction hypothesis'').
-We check that they are preserved by the update, so that they hold at time $t$.
+We check that they are a.s. preserved by the update, so that they hold at time $t$.
 We only need to verify the inclusions for site $i$, since only the spin at $i$ can be affected by the update.
 Let $n \geq 1$.